Recentscorp27/Test-Build/README.md

 python3 web_app.py
 ```

-Then open `http://localhost:5000` in your browser to generate poems using a simple web form.
+Then open `http://localhost:5000` in your browser to generate poems using the web interface.

+The UI provides a single field where you can enter emotions separated by commas.
+After submitting the form, the generated poem will appear below.